DataEngineersNZ/dbt-snowflake-datops-utils/.github/pull_request_template.md

 ## Pull Request Purpose

-- [ ] bug fix PR with no breaking changes — please ensure the base branch is `master`
+- [ ] bug fix PR with no breaking changes — please ensure the base branch is `main`
 - [ ] new functionality — please ensure the base branch is the latest `main` branch
 - [ ] a breaking change — please ensure the base branch is the latest `main` branch